vote-hubble/postgres-backup-s3/README.md

 - The `CRON_SCHEDULE` variable controls backup frequency.
 - If `PASSPHRASE` is provided, the backup will be encrypted using GPG.
 - Run `docker exec <container name> sh backup.sh` to trigger a backup ad-hoc.
 - If `BACKUP_RETENTION_IN_DAYS` is set, backups older than this many days will be deleted from the local directory.
-Off-site
+- Backups in S3 aren't managed via this tool
+- Set `CALLBACK_URL` to send a message to Slack

 ## Restore